Moment expansion method for composite open quantum systems including a damped oscillator mode: Introduction

-Instead of ${\rm tr}_{\rm osc}(a^m \rho (a^\dagger)^n)$, we propose a different representation, which provides moments of the quadrature operators.
-The method based on the new representation (hereafter referred to as the moment expansion method) is formulated in Sec.$\,$\ref{sec:method}.
-While the moment expansion method can be applied to general settings, it is especially advantageous as a numerical method when the oscillator mode is resonantly driven and is coupled to the target system via the position quadrature $X_{\rm osc}$.
-Such systems have been discussed in optomechanical settings, including quantum non-demolition measurement of the photon intensity \cite{Heidmann97}, back-action evading measurement of the mechanical oscillator displacement \cite{CFJ08}, observation of the quantized energy of the mechanical oscillator \cite{Hauer18} and generation of macroscopic-scale entanglement \cite{Mancini02,Clarke20}.
+Instead of ${\rm tr}_{\rm osc}(a^m \rho (a^\dagger)^n)$, we propose a new method based on a different representation, which provides moments of the quadrature operators.
+While the new method (hereafter referred to as the moment expansion method) can be applied to general settings, it is especially advantageous as a numerical method when the oscillator mode is resonantly driven and is coupled to the target system via the position quadrature $X_{\rm osc}$.
+Such systems have been discussed in optomechanical settings, including quantum nondemolition measurement of the photon intensity \cite{Heidmann97}, back-action evading measurement of the mechanical oscillator displacement \cite{CFJ08}, observation of the quantized energy of the mechanical oscillator \cite{Hauer18} and generation of macroscopic-scale entanglement \cite{Mancini02,Clarke20}.
 For such systems, the moment expansion method can facilitate the computation of the reduced density matrix and the low-order moments of the quadrature operators.
 This is because the number of degrees of freedom in their computation scales linearly with respect to the truncated dimension of the oscillator state space, while it scales quadratically in the conventional method based on the density matrix.
-After presenting the formulation, numerical tests are conducted to investigate the performance of the new method in the following sections.
-In Sec.$\,$\ref{sec:OptMech}, we provide an example of its practical relevance upon applying it to the computation of the correlation function in an optomechanical system.
-We show that the moment expansion method provides the same quality of numerical results as the conventional method, at a largely reduced computational cost.
-In addition to the efficiency compared to the conventional method, we also investigate the accuracy of the new method in Sec.$\,$\ref{sec:NumAccuracy}.
-With a simple setting where exact solution is available, we discuss that the intrinsic numerical sensitivity of the new method can be reduced when we use the eigenbasis of the position quadrature operator $X_{\rm osc}$.
-Sec.$\,$\ref{sec:conc} contains some concluding remarks.